Music special needs

 We aim to make our exams accessible to all.
 We treat each learner individually when considering how we can achieve this aim, recognising that requirements vary.
 Candidates can be assured that we do not compromise on the standard of marking or allow the quality of exams to be affected in any way.

-Candidates who require any adjustments to their exam, or simply wish to make the examiner aware of a disability or health condition, must complete a Special needs provision form and include it with their entry along with appropriate supporting evidence (if required - please see below).
+Candidates who require any adjustments to their exam, or simply wish to make the examiner aware of a disability or health condition, must complete a special needs provision form, below, and include it with their entry along with appropriate supporting evidence (if required - see details below).

 Forms should be submitted a minimum of 28 days prior to the exam date, and requests for amended exam materials such as Braille require at least six weeks’ notice.
 Notes and forms handed to the examiner on the day of the exam are not acceptable.

 Please see details on the two pages listed below for some of the options available for candidates with special needs.
 This information is not exhaustive, and we strive to respond to candidates’ individual needs where possible.

 For requirements not listed please contact firstname.lastname@example.org to discuss your needs.